Proinsulin: Synthesis and Post-translational Modification

 Proinsulin is synthesized on membrane associated ribosomes found on the rough endoplasmic reticulum, where it is folded and its disulfide bonds are oxidized.
 It is then transported to the Golgi apparatus where it is packaged into secretory vesicles, and where it is processed by a series of proteases to form mature insulin.
 Mature insulin has 35 fewer amino acids; 4 are removed altogether, and the remaining 31 form the C-peptide.
 The C-peptide is abstracted from the center of the proinsulin sequence; the two other ends (the B chain and A chain) remain connected by disulfide bonds.

-The post translational modification of proinsulin to mature insulin only occurs in the beta cells of the islets of Langerhans.
+The post translational modification of proinsulin to mature insulin only occurs in the beta cells of the pancreatic islets.
 When proinsulin is transported through the Golgi apparatus the C-peptide is cleaved.
 This cleavage occurs with the aid of two endoproteases.
 Type I endoproteases, PC1 and PC3, disrupt the C peptide-B chain connection.
 PC2, a type II endoprotease, cleaves the C peptide-A chain bond.
 The resulting molecule, now mature insulin, is stored as a hexamer in secretory vesicles and is stabilized with $Zn^{2+}$ ions until it is secreted.